bnguye1/Fumble/README.md

 8. For the Python interpreter, it should be selected by default, if not:
    1. Select the interpreter you made earlier

+9. In the terminal, type the following in: `.\venv\Scripts\activate` to enable venv.

 ### Running the app

 You should be able to hit run in the top right, and a terminal should open showing some information.